-All this means is that he’s not developmentally ready for figuring out a word’s beginning sound.
+All this means is that he doesn’t have the phonemic awareness skill of isolating a word’s beginning sound.
 No matter!
-We’ll be learning about the alphabet at an appropriate pace beginning in January.
+We’ll be working on phonemic awareness and learning about the alphabet at an appropriate pace beginning in January.
 It will all come together in time!

 How can you use these?

 - As a together time activity for your young child who is just starting to learn letters and sounds (that’s what we’ll be doing!)

 - As a review for an older preschooler or kindergartner who has a good grasp of the alphabet

 I left enough space at the top for you to hole punch them and put them in a binder.
 If you print on cardstock, they’ll be nice and sturdy.
 No need to laminate unless you expect to get a lot of use out of them… if you’ll be using these beginning sounds worksheets in the classroom, laminating is a great idea!

 Get your free beginning sound cover pages!